Training routines (Scientology): Communication drills

 These TRs, numbered 0–4, emphasize Scientology's "cycle of communication".

-OT TR-0: Operating Thetan Confronting
+OT TR-0: Operating Thetan confronting

-Two students sit facing each other with their eyes closed.
+Two students sit facing each other with their eyes closed, sometimes for hours.
 The routine ends when both students can sit for an extended period without movement or drowsiness.

 TR-0: Confronting

 In the first exercise, a student and coach face each other with eyes open.
 The routine ends when the student can confront the coach for at least two hours without movement, excessive blinking, or loss of attention.
 The second exercise is the same, except that the coach tries to distract the student both verbally and physically.
+According to Jon Atack, "critics of Scientology usually mention the 'relentless stare' which for the great majority of Scientologists is habitual.